davidzeng0/sange/README.md

 FFmpeg powered audio player in node.js

 ### prerequisites
-Only compiles on Linux or WSL2+.
+only compiles on Linux or WSL2+.

 1. node.js
 2. cmake